Scream VI (soundtrack)

 Scream VI (Music from the Motion Picture) is the soundtrack to the 2023 film Scream VI, the sixth instalment in the Scream franchise and the sequel to Scream (2022), directed by Matt Bettinelli-Olpin and Tyler Gillett.
 Featuring musical score composed by Brian Tyler and Sven Faulconer, the score was released by Paramount Music on March 10, 2023, alongside the film.
 It was preceded by two singles—"Still Alive" performed by Demi Lovato and "In My Head" by Mike Shinoda and Kailee Morgue.

 Development

 In December 2022, Brian Tyler returned from the predecessor to score music for Scream VI.
 The following month, Sven Faulconer was hired to co-compose the music with Tyler, thereby marking his first feature composition.
-Due to the changes made in the writing and creative decisions, especially Campbell's decision to not reprise her role as Sidney Prescott, the score for the film had new themes composed for the film, excluding Marco Beltrami's themes for the previous films.
+Due to the changes made in the writing and creative decisions, especially Neve Campbell's decision to not reprise her role as Sidney Prescott, the score for the film had new themes composed for the film, excluding Marco Beltrami's themes for the previous films.